Gliptal/TPW-Settings/README.md

 - `TPW_MODS.hpp` must be in the same folder with `TPW Settings.jar` in order for the program to work.
 - If you wish to simply rename a preset you must select it, delete it, and save it again with the new name.
 - Presets are not backwards compatible: you can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).
-- The only way to copy values from one field to another is using keyboard shortcuts (CTRL-C and CTRL-V), since the right mouse button dropdown menu isn't available in Java.
 - Closing the HUD window using the top right hand corner 'X' will not automatically close the color chooser, unlike the 'BACK' button.
+- Sometimes the GUI may look unresponsive, especially after multiple subsequent and quick clicks: wait a few moments before attempting any other action if this happens.
 - TECHNICAL: If using cmd to run the program, it must be executed from the folder it resides in.

 Next Steps
 ======

-1. Icon chooser UI
-2. HUD live preview
+1. HUD live preview
-3. Inserted value check
+2. Inserted value check

 Screens
 ======